 Do not capitalize the word circle if it stands alone.

-The proper name of the convention is the [YEAR] Leadership Summit and Convention.
-Capitalize the proper name of the convention.
-Lowercase if you’re using convention generically.
+The proper name of the conference is the [YEAR] National Leadership Conference.
+Capitalize the proper name of the conference.
+Lowercase if you’re using conference generically.

-She will speak at the 2016 Leadership Summit and Convention.
+She will speak at the 2020 National Leadership Conference.

-Omicron Delta Kappa has a Board of Directors, not the Board of Trustees.
+Omicron Delta Kappa’s governing body is a Board of Trustees, not a Board of Directors.
 Don’t use the names interchangeably.
 Only refer to the governing board by its proper name.
-People who sit on the Board of Directors should be referred to as members of the Board of Directors, not trustees.
+People who sit on the Board of Trustees should be referred to as trustees.

 Capitalize ΟΔΚ National Headquarters, as it is the proper name of headquarters.
 Lowercase ‘headquarters’ if used independently.